Disorder-induced damping of spin excitations in Cr-doped BaFe$_2$As$_2$

 To model the magnetic excitations, we employ a minimal antiferromagnetic (AFM) XXZ $J_1-J_2$ model on a square lattice, with anisotropy favoring the spins to lie on the $S_x-S_y$ plane.
 Classically, this system exhibits checkerboard (Néel) order for $J_2<J_1/2$ and stripe order for $J_2>J_1/2$.
 Cr doping ($x$) is treated as a local disorder in $J_2$, the coupling controlling the transition between the ordered phases.
 At $x=0$, the system has stripe order; at $x=1$, it displays Néel order.
 For intermediate doping, we randomly replace a fraction $x$ of Fe sites with Cr, assigning $J_2$ between sites $i$ and $j$ as follows: (i) Fe--Fe, $J_{2,ij}=J_{2}(x=0)$; (ii) Cr--Cr, $J_{2,ij}=J_{2}(x=1)$; (iii) Fe--Cr, $J_{2,ij}=[J_{2}(x=1) + J_{2}(x=0)]/2$.
 The classical ground state is determined via Monte Carlo simulations and annealing.
 Excitation spectra are computed by integrating the semiclassical equations of motion: $d\vec{S}_{i}/dt=\vec{h}_i \times \vec{S}_i$, where $h_{i}^{\alpha}=\sum_{j}J_{ij}^{\alpha}S_j^{\alpha}$, is the local exchange field at site $i$ and $\alpha=x,y,z$.
 Finally, we Fourier transform $\vec{S}_i(t)$ to obtain the dynamical spin structure factor for comparison with experiments.
 Details are provided in the Supplemental Material \ref{appA_theory} \cite{Joyce1967,Manousakis1991,Auerbach1994,Parkinson2010,Ewings2008,Moessner1998,Conlon2009,Moessner2014,Shannon2018,Knolle2022,Miyatake_1986,Creutz1987,Dormand1980,Garanin2021,Frigo2005,Paddison2019,Smith2022}.

 \textit{Results and discussion:} In Fig. \ref{fig:overview}(c)-(h), we show an overview of our RIXS momentum-dependent spectra for each sample.
-The probed reciprocal space high-symmetry directions and range are represented by the blue circle and black dashed lines in Fig. \ref{fig:overview}(b).
+The probed reciprocal space high-symmetry directions and range are represented by the black dashed lines and blue circle in Fig. \ref{fig:overview}(b).
 A background subtraction was performed to better visualize and fit the quasi-elastic region (which also features low-energy phonon excitations) and magnon excitations.
 The subtraction method is explained in the Supplemental Material \ref{appRIXS_fit} \cite{2009_Yang_weakcor,2010_Hancock_FeTe,zhou_persistent_2013}.

 The main magnon dispersion is clear even for the Cr$8.5\%$ substitution, for which the elastic line is enhanced and the magnon is softened.
 The magnon appears as a shoulder of the quasi-elastic peak at low $\mathbf{q}$ and is evident at maximum momentum transfer.
-To gain more quantitative insight, spectra were fitted to a model composed of an elastic (Gaussian), a phonon (Gaussian), a principal magnon peak, and a secondary inelastic magnon-like peak (Gaussian).
+To gain more quantitative insight, spectra were fitted to a model composed of an elastic (Gaussian), a phonon (Gaussian), a principal magnon peak, and a secondary inelastic magnonlike peak (Gaussian).

-The main magnon peak can be fitted to the complex part of the dynamic susceptibility of a damped harmonic oscillator $\chi''(\omega)$, as shown in Equation \ref{eq:magpeak1} \cite{2016_lamsal_paramagnon,2018_Peng_magnon}, where the $\mathbf{q}$ dependency reveals the magnon dispersion, $I_0$ is an intensity constant, $\gamma$ is the damping coefficient, and $\omega_0$ is the undamped (bare) frequency of the spin excitation as a function of $\mathbf{q}$.
+The main magnon peak can be fitted to the imaginary part of the dynamic susceptibility of a damped harmonic oscillator (DHO) $\chi''(\omega)$, as shown in Equation \ref{eq:magpeak1} \cite{2016_lamsal_paramagnon,2018_Peng_magnon}, where the $\mathbf{q}$ dependency reveals the magnon dispersion, $I_0$ is an intensity constant, $\gamma$ is the damping coefficient, and $\omega_0$ is the undamped (bare) frequency of the spin excitation as a function of $\mathbf{q}$.
 The Bose-Einstein distribution is included to reproduce thermal effects: